lagodnaolga/fitapp/README.md

-# fitapp - app to track your progress
+# fitapp - app to track your progress and to schedule classes